 Natural Attractions of the City

-Here are some of the most outstanding Lar natural attractions:
+Here are some of the most outstanding Lar tourist attractions in its natural landscape:

 Salt Domes of Larestan